TZacksEG/3commas-Smart-Trades-helpers/README.md

 # How to use?
 * if you want to run the whole operation automatically
-  - where you automatically send  alerts to it from Tradingview to your Telegram Channel and then Telegram to **3commas**
+  - BY automatically Open trades Via sending alerts from Tradingview to your Telegram Channel and then Telegram to **3commas**
   - then you need to have your own webhook server to manage the whole automation
   - [Install Webhook Server](https://github.com/TZacksEG/3commas-Smart-Trades-helpers/wiki/Personal-Webhook-Setup)